Adventure Hydration Cranktank - 3 or 4 Liters Bikepacking and Endurance Cycling

 - And it had to fit as many conventional double triangle frames as possible

 Against the list?
 Well, it does mount super securely and low in a wide range of frames and is quick to remove.
-It’s easy and safe to drink from on the move via the insulated tube with bite valve, it occupies a little less frame space than two bottles, weighs about the same as three mounted, but carries 4 litres (more than 5 standard bottles).
+It’s easy and safe to drink from on the move via the insulated tube with bite valve, it occupies a little less frame space than two bottles.
 And, even when full, it has minimal effect on bike handling.

 To refill, simply unscrew the cap, unvelcro the straps, pull the unit off of your bike and fill from a faucet, or, if you're backcountry, fill up a collapsable bladder from that stream, thread your water filter into the bladder, and squeeze the filtered water into the cranktank while it's still on the bike.
 Nothing to it but to do it.
 No screws coming loose, no mounting hardware on your fork, and best of all, no bottles bouncing out of your cages while you bomb down Fleecer Ridge.